Computer Aids for VLSI Design

 - Covers fundamental subjects of synthesis and analysis tools.

-- Explores important peripheral notions such as programmability, graphics, and
+- Explores important peripheral notions such as programmability, graphics, and human engineering.

 - Describes many output formats, including CIF, EBES, GDS II, EDIF, and Gerber.